 Find Cheap Auto Insurance Quotes in Your Area

 Looking for a surefire way to save money on your auto insurance premiums?
-If you’re willing to have your driving habits monitored and evaluated, you can reap significant savings a la usage-based insurance (UBI), also known as pay-as-you-drive and pay-as-you-go insurance.
+If you’re willing to have your driving habits monitored and evaluated, you can reap significant savings with usage-based insurance (UBI), also known as pay-as-you-drive and pay-as-you-go insurance.

 UBI usually requires placing a small telemetry device (provided free of charge by the insurer) in your vehicle, connected to the car’s on-board diagnostics port.
-This allows it to capture data from a number of vehicle sensors as well as via GPS.
+This device captures data from a number of vehicle sensors as well as via GPS.
 Alternatively, some carriers gather this information using a smartphone app they provide or through factory-installed equipment that’s already present in some newer vehicles.

 A win-win strategy